DFun-programming/Dot-Blog/readme.md

 - **Commenting System**: Users can comment on posts and interact with other users' comments by liking or deleting them.
 - **User Profile Management**: Users can update their profile information and delete their account if needed.
 - **Error Handling**: The application includes error handling mechanisms to provide a smooth user experience.
+- **Pagination**: 9 posts will be rendered at a time, you have to load more to get more
 ## Technologies Used

 - **Vite**: A build tool that provides a fast and optimized development experience for React applications.